 Frequent moves and deployments are one of the most impacting stressors of military families.
 Operation Little Learners offers a setting for children 18 months to 5 years old to make new friendships, build community, handle conflicts, develop children’s cognitive and social skills and encourage an overall healthier and resilient life.
 Parents and children work together and connect to a support network of other moms and dads experiencing the same military life challenges.

-Camps are a childhood tradition at the Y. From after-school care to summer camp for military kids and Hampton Roads families, your school-age child will learn problem-solving skills with a variety of structured and unstructured, free-choice learning activities.
+Camps are a childhood tradition at the ASYMCA.
+From School Age Care to Summer Camp for military kids and Hampton Roads families, your school-age child will learn problem-solving skills with a variety of structured and unstructured, free-choice learning activities.